2 year old boy trapped in borewell in TN dead

 India

-Chennai, Oct 29: The two year-old boy who was stuck in an abandoned borewell since Friday near Tiruchirapalli is dead, an official said on Tuesday.
+Chennai, Oct 29: The two-year-old boy who was stuck in an abandoned borewell since Friday near Tiruchirapalli is dead, an official said on Tuesday.

 Commissioner of Revenue Administration J Radhakrishnan said the body of the child was in a "highly decomposed" state.